-Once you have clearly highlighted what your safety policing is targeting, it’s important to mention which safety device your business is implementing, and what your employees will be required to wear.
-In this instance, you could highlight the one slip-resistant shoe you want everybody employed in your restaurant to wear, but this can differ industry to industry.
+Once you have clearly highlighted what your safety policy is targeting, it’s important to mention which safety device your business is implementing.
+In this instance, you could highlight the one slip-resistant shoe you want everybody employed in your workplace to wear, but this can differ from industry to industry.

-You can have more freedom here too, as you may choose to offer a variety of safe styles tailored to chefs, and then completely different styles for waiters and waitresses, or one style for the front desk in your hotel and a different style for the cleaners, but they will all have the same goal in mind, to prevent slips, trips and falls in the workplace.
+You can have more freedom here too, as you may choose to offer a variety of safe styles tailored to chefs, and then completely different styles for waiters and waitresses, for example.
 However, since not all people’s feet are alike, it’s best to consult with your employees to determine which styles work best for them.
-You may provide a few options to choose from.

 The next crucial step to planning and writing a safety shoe policy for your business is to include the date of when the policy comes into effect.
-The implementation date is an important factor to include, as your employees will be given enough notice to prepare for the changes rather than being surprised by the sudden change when they turn up to work as the date wasn’t highlighted in the policy, and they will remain unsafe in the workplace because of this oversight.
+The implementation date should give employees enough notice to prepare for the changes.

 Your safety shoe policy doesn’t need to go into great detail at this stage, as simply outlining the month and the year of when the policy will be implemented will suffice.

-It’s also important to assign the safety shoe policy to somebody within the business, as they will be able to continue reminding employees about the changes, updating them on progress or even regularly purchasing newer styles.
+It’s also important to assign the shoe safety policy to somebody within the business, as they will be able to remind employees about the changes, update them on progress and regularly purchase new styles if necessary.

 Find Out How Our New Technology Can Help You

-Finding the safest and most comfortable footwear doesn’t need to be a strenuous task, as here at SHOES FOR CREWS (EUROPE) Ltd., we have a wide selection of comfortable and stylish footwear that will get you home safely.
+Finding the safest and most comfortable footwear doesn’t need to be a strenuous or time-consuming task.
+Shoes for Crews (Europe) have a wide selection of comfortable and stylish footwear that will keep your staff safe.

-SHOES FOR CREWS has introduced brand new sole technology that continues to push the boundaries of the comfort and safety of footwear, whatever industry you’re in.
+We’ve introduced brand new sole technology that continues to push the boundaries of the comfort and safety of footwear, whatever industry you’re in.
 Our innovative technology will help you stop worrying about sore feet as well as potential hazards.
-You can find out all about our new technologies and how it will keep you safe, so download your FREE copy today.
+For more information on these new upgrades, download our free tech guide.